hildjj/edn-literal/draft-ietf-cbor-edn-literals.md

   * A single `...` is a general ellipsis, which by itself can stand for any data item.
+    Multiple adjacent concatenated ellipses are equivalent to a single ellipsis.
   * An ellipsis can be concatenated (on one or both sides) with string chunks (`string1`); the result is a CBOR tag number CPA888 that contains an array with joined together spans of such chunks plus the ellipses represented by `888(null)`.
+  * If there is no ellipsis in the concatenated list, the result of processing the list will always be a single item.
-  * The bytes in the concatenated sequence of string chunks are simply joined together.
+  * The bytes in the concatenated sequence of string chunks are simply joined together, proceeding from left to right.
-    If the joining operation is to result in a text string, that result needs to be valid UTF-8.
+    If the left hand side of a concatenation is a text string, the joining operation results in a text string, and that result needs to be valid UTF-8.
+    If the left hand side is a byte string, the right hand side also needs to be a byte string.
   * Some of the strings may be app-strings.
-    If the result type of the app-string is an actual (text or byte) string, joining of those string chunks occurs as with chunks directly notated as strings; otherwise the occurrence of more than one app-string or an app-string together with a directly notated string cannot be processed.
+    If the result type of the app-string is an actual (text or byte) string, joining of those string chunks occurs as with chunks directly notated as string literals; otherwise the occurrence of more than one app-string or an app-string together with a directly notated string cannot be processed.